oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/zero_copy_data_transfer/README.md

      make fpga
      ```

-3. (Optional) As the above hardware compile may take several hours to complete, an Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA) precompiled binary (compatible with Linux* Ubuntu* 18.04) can be downloaded <a href="https://iotdk.intel.com/fpga-precompiled-binaries/latest/zero_copy_data_transfer.fpga.tar.gz" download>here</a>.
+3. (Optional) As the above hardware compile may take several hours to complete, an Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) precompiled binary (compatible with Linux* Ubuntu* 18.04) can be downloaded <a href="https://iotdk.intel.com/fpga-precompiled-binaries/latest/zero_copy_data_transfer.fpga.tar.gz" download>here</a>.

 ### On a Windows* System